Overview of Indiana Pathways for Aging

 There is some flexibility of providers for persons receiving home and community based services, as attendant care can be consumer-directed.
 Rather than receive this service via the MCE’s network of licensed care providers, a program participant can hire their own caregiver.
 While this includes adult children, nieces / nephews, grandchildren, and siblings, spouses cannot be hired.
 A financial management services agency handles the financial aspects of employment responsibilities, such as withholding tax and issuing payments.

 Indiana Pathways for Aging is a 1915(b) Managed Care Delivery System Waiver that operates along with a 1915(c) Home and Community Based Services (HCBS) Waiver.
-The Pathways for Aging 1915(c) Waiver will provide the same HCBS that are currently offered via the Aged & Disabled Waiver.
+The Indiana Pathways for Aging 1915(c) Waiver or “Pathways Waiver” provides the same HCBS previously offered via the former Aged & Disabled Waiver.
 With 1915(c) Waivers, the federal government requires a state to limit the number of participant slots.
-This means a waitlist forms for HCBS when all the “slots” have been filled.
+A waitlist forms for HCBS when all the “slots” have been filled.
+Note that there is never a waiting list for Regular Medicaid (medical care) provided via Pathways for Aging, nor for nursing facility care.

 Medicaid pays doctors, hospitals, and other providers in one of two ways, either “Fee-For Service” or “Managed Care”.
 Under Fee-For Service, Medicaid pays providers directly for each service they provide.
 Beneficiaries can receive services from any Medicaid-certified provider.
 Under Managed Care, Medicaid contracts with a Managed Care Organization (MCO).
 Medicaid pays the MCO a set amount for each beneficiary, rather than for each service provided.
 The MCO has a network of doctors, hospitals, and other providers and the MCO pays them.
 Beneficiaries must use providers within the network.